InnovAIte-Deakin/AI-Prototyping-Lab---MedTech-Stream/README.md

 - FRONTEND_URL: `http://localhost:3000` (CORS origin)
 - NEXT_PUBLIC_BACKEND_URL: `http://localhost:8000`
 - OPENAI_API_KEY: Optional.
 If unset or network blocked, backend uses deterministic fallback JSON.
+Set it only in `.env`.
 - Upload limits: up to 5 files per request, 500MB per file (subject to infra limits).
 - ALLOWED_HOSTS: Comma-separated allowed hosts for backend (default: `localhost,127.0.0.1`; tests allow `testserver`).

+### Env gotcha: avoiding empty keys

+- Do not run with `--env-file .env.example` and do not `source` it. `.env.example` intentionally does not set `OPENAI_API_KEY` to avoid wiping your environment.
+- After editing `.env`, recreate the backend so the container picks up changes: `docker compose up -d --force-recreate backend`.

 ## Test/Run Instructions